Conservative Judaism and homosexuality: Rights for LGBTQ Conservative Jews

 In Israel, many laws are governed by religious authorities, marriage included in this.
 Because religious law governs marriage, same-sex couples are not recognized as married by religious law.
-There are some non-profit organizations: Shoval, Bat Kol, and Havruta devoted to educating religious communities on acceptance and tolerance of the LGBT community in Israeli society.
+There are some non-profit organizations: Shoval, Bat Kol, and Havruta devoted to educating religious communities on acceptance of the LGBTQ community in Israeli society.
 Among secular Israeli society, same-sex couples receive most of the same benefits as heterosexual couples.
 However, among the religious jurisdiction, same-sex couples cannot legally marry in Israel, barring them from being recognized as married by the religious authorities.